 If the caller threatens you with police arrest, deportation or immediate criminal action—they're not from the IRS.
 Phone calls demanding immediate cash payments are made by criminals who impersonate tax agents.
 These calls are so common; it's likely you've been targeted at some point.

-Don’t be fooled by these callers.
+Don’t give any information to these callers.
 Ask for a name, title and phone number, but don’t call back.
 Report the incident to the police.

 Phishing is a serious scam; it refers to fake emails often claiming to be from the IRS that mention a bill or refund you didn't expect.
 Remember that tax authorities won't email you out of the blue, so don't open messages supposedly from the IRS.

 They are likely fraudulent attempts to steal your Social Security number or other personal information.
 Think twice or three times before giving out credit card or other financial information online.

 Once a criminal gets access to your Social Security number, he or she has everything necessary to file a tax return in your name.
 The purpose of a fraudulent tax return is, obviously, not to pay your back taxes, but to pocket your refund.
 This scam occurs early in the tax season, well before most taxpayers file.
 Take every possible precaution to keep your SSN secret, and if possible, file your taxes early.